 Set clear goals, expectations, and paths to success

+A key factor of employee engagement is whether the individual feels successful in their work.
+While some employees may be adept at finding purpose and mastery in any work they do, many individuals need structure and guideposts to measure their success.
 If you haven’t already, set cascading goals for every employee that give structure to months, quarters, and years ahead.
 This structure gives the employee a roadmap for their future, and can help the company understand the employee’s long-term plan, even if that means eventually coaching the individual out of the company.

 How HR can support manager coaches